CyberSpaceEsli/react-ux-analyzer/src/heuristics/FEEDBACK-HANDLER.md

 > **Note**: Showing feedback in the **Problem Channel** allows for **code highlighting** and **tooltips** on hover, which also show the diagnostics.

 ## Severity Mapping
-⚠️ Only `"warning"` feedback is currently shown to avoid noise and each detection needs to be solved for optimal UI/UX flow.
+⚠️ `"warning"` feedback is currently shown to avoid noise and each detection needs to be solved for optimal UI/UX flow.
 ```js
 feedback.push({
     // other feedback issue types